Culture of New Zealand: Social conservatism and progressiveness

 New Zealand social policy has tended to oscillate between social progressiveness and conservatism.
 Social reforms pioneered by New Zealand include women's suffrage, the welfare state, and respect for indigenous peoples (through the Treaty of Waitangi and the Waitangi Tribunal).
 Having led the (non-communist) world in economic regulation from the 1930s, in the 1980s and 1990s the reforms of the Labour Government led the world in economic de-regulation.
 New Zealand was the first country to have an openly transgender mayor, and later member of parliament, Georgina Beyer.
 Same-sex marriage has been legal in New Zealand since 19 August 2013.

 In contrast to this, New Zealand has a history of some very conservative social policies.
 Most notably, from World War One until 1967 pubs were required by law to close at 6pm.
-Until the 1980s most shops were banned from opening on weekends, and until 1999 alcoholic beverages could not be sold on Sundays, known as blue law.

 In a rare occurrence, the 1981 Springbok Tour saw the two extremes very publicly clash with each other on a nationwide scale.